skai2paypolicy/privacy-policies_skai2/App_One/PRIVACY_POLICY.md

 SKAi2Pay Limited (Registration Number 14654958) is committed to protecting the privacy of our users.
 This policy outlines how we collect, process, and safeguard your personal data when you use our mobile application, SKAi2, as well as our website.
 We adhere to applicable data protection laws, including the General Data Protection Regulation (GDPR).

-While you can browse our website without providing personal information, certain features—such as requesting a demo or scheduling a call—may require you to submit personal data.
+While you can browse our website without providing personal information, certain features—such as requesting a demo or scheduling a call through our website, or using the SKAi2pay app may require you to submit personal data.

 This Privacy Policy explains: